kyleboas/tacticsjournal.com/research/research.md

         item_1="Read every report in full"
         item_2="Every report delivered by email"
-        item_3="Direct links to reports on the website" item_4="Built for analysts, coaches, and clubs following ideas closely" cta_text="Subscribe"
+        item_3="Direct links to reports on the website" item_4="Built for analysts, coaches, and clubs who want to get an edge on the competition" cta_text="Subscribe"
         cta_href="#waitlist"
         featured=true